-- (a) This chapter sets outs the ongoing obligations of an employer once registered as a self-insured employer by WorkCover. - (b) Compliance by the self-insured employer with the conditions and other obligations of registration will be subject to ongoing review by WorkCover.
+- This chapter sets outs the ongoing obligations of an employer once registered as a self-insured employer by WorkCoverSA. - Compliance by the self-insured employer with the conditions and other obligations of registration will be subject to ongoing review by WorkCoverSA.

-2.3 Obligations of a self-insured employer
+2.3.
+Obligations of a self-insured employer